 Prepare your glass or plastic containers by cleaning them with mild soap and a drop of bleach or by using disinfecting wipes to kill bacteria.
 We do not recommend any other container.
 Fill containers with warm, room temperature water.

 Working with your Flowers

 Remove all foliage and thorns that will fall below the water line.
-Allowing them to decompose in water will allow harmful bacteria to shorten the life of the flowers.
 Remove the “guard petal” on each rose – this is the outermost petal left on to protect the bud during shipment.
 You may also remove any petals that may have slightly bruised during shipping.
 We recommend cutting rose stems underwater at an angle for best results.
-Flowers last longer when kept in deep water.
-Roses will take up to 12 hours to hydrate.
+Roses last longer when kept in deep water and can take up to 12 hours to hydrate.

 Storage & More

-The temperature in which you store your flowers is very important.
+Always add fresh water daily.
+Change water at least every couple of days.
+Cloudy or discolored water can indicate decomposition and bacterial growth.
+The temperature in which you store your flowers is important.
 Warmer temps will cause the flower to open quicker.
-Flowers last best in temperatures around 45 degrees.
+Flowers last best in temps around 45 degrees.
 Keep flowers out of direct light in a place with good air circulation.
-Cigarette smoking is harmful to flowers.
 Once the roses begin to bloom, place them in an area with less light so they will last longer.
-Do not store in the refrigerator.
-Placing the roses next to a window or in a cool room at night is a good idea.